 When comparing two like colors, it’s always smart to start by comparing their light reflective value, or LRV.
 All colors are a assigned a value on a 0-100 scale.
 Zero is a true black and 100 is the whitest white.

-When comparing Hale Navy with Naval, we see that it has a LRV of 6.3, while Naval has a LRV of 4.
+When comparing Hale Navy vs. Naval, we see that it has a LRV of 6.3, while Naval has a LRV of 4.
 Between the two colors, Naval is definitely darker.
 Beyond that difference, Hale Navy has much more of a gray undertone than Naval.
 Between the two, I would say Naval is more of a classic navy than Hale Navy.

 Hale Navy and Revere Pewter